Talking about Pinterest and sharing my strategies is one of my favorite things to do.

 Let’s talk about Pinterest SEO first.

-I’m starting to sound like a broke record but SEO is incredibly important!
+I’m starting to sound like a broken record but SEO is incredibly important!

-Why do the pins that are in the first row in search appear there?
+Why do the pins that are in the first row in the search appear there?

 Because they are optimized for SEO!

 That is where it all begins.